appium/appium-espresso-driver/README.md

 sourceCompatibility | The minimum version of JVM the project sources are compatible with.
 The default value is `VERSION_1_8` | VERSION_12 targetCompatibility | The target version of JVM the project sources are compatible with.
 The default value is `VERSION_1_8` | VERSION_12 jvmTarget | Target version of the generated JVM bytecode as a string.
-The default value is `1_8` | `1_10` annotationVersion | The target version of `androidx.annotation:annotation` pakage.
+The default value is `1_8` | `1_10` annotationVersion | The target version of `androidx.annotation:annotation` package.
 By default the version from the app [build.gradle.kts](https://github.com/appium/appium-espresso-driver/blob/master/espresso-server/app/build.gradle.kts) is used | '1.2.0'

 ### additionalAppDependencies